coolreader18/legume-loader/README.md

 # Legume Loader

 An easy way to manage dependencies in vanilla JS.
-No bundler, no browserify, just JavaScript comments.
+No bundler, just `import` statements.

 ## Usage